Blackpool Airport: Development of the airport between 2011 and 2014

 During 2011 the airfield underwent a number of changes.
-Runway 07/25 was closed as an active runway and was re-opened as Taxiway C, running the full length of the old runway.
-The previous Taxiway C was closed and its northern part, between Runway 10/28 and the old Runway 07/25, was opened as an extension of Taxiway E. Another notable change was the relocation of the airport's Fire Services from north of the fuel farm to a more central position, between the terminal and some of the flying clubs, on the Taxiway B ramp.
+Runway 07/25 was closed as an active runway and was re-opened as Taxiway C. The previous Taxiway C was closed and its northern part, between Runway 10/28 and the old Runway 07/25, was opened as an extension of Taxiway E. Another notable change was the relocation of the airport's Fire Services from north of the fuel farm to a more central position, between the terminal and some of the flying clubs, on the Taxiway B ramp.

-On 28 January 2012 plans were unveiled to launch a twice-weekly service to Albert - Picardie Airport with Danish Air Transport using ATR-72.
-The new route was planned to start in the last week of April; however, the flights were cancelled before the route was officially opened.
+On 28 January 2012 plans were unveiled to launch a twice-weekly service to Albert–Picardie Airport with Danish Air Transport using an ATR-72 aircraft.
+The new route was planned to start in the last week of April, however the flights were cancelled before the route was officially opened.

 During June 2012 Jet2.com announced plans to fly to Dalaman and Ibiza from May 2013.
 About a week later, the company also added Lanzarote to its destination list.
 Jersey had been replaced by Ibiza for the 2013 season, which brought the Jet2 destination list up to 10.

 At the beginning of November 2012 it was announced by Jet2 that they would fly to Lanzarote all year round.
 This was a further development to the schedule, which saw the addition of three new destinations to airport, and three destinations for the company during the winter months.
 Following Jet2's announcement that it would offer a year-round service to Lanzarote, the airline also revealed plans to operate the service with a larger aircraft starting in October 2013.
 This announcement came at the start of April, just before the summer season began.
 The aircraft they would use was the larger Boeing 737-800, something which had not been seen at Blackpool since Ryanair discontinued their 737-800 services in January 2009.

 On 13 May 2013 Jet2 announced, via their website, that they had re-added Menorca to Blackpool Airport's destination list.
 The weekly flight would depart from Blackpool from 21 May 2014 and would be available to book throughout the summer.